finicafferata/MyRoadmapApp/README.md

 ### Presentation
 Hi!
 I am working on my first solo project where I want to practice everything I learnt in Soy Henry Bootcamp: My Roadmap App.
 This website's objective is to let users register their trips and share their memories with friends and families.
+I am using Mapbox to render the maps and navigate the world, as they say.

 ### Future functionalities
 As this project is still WIP, I wrote down some functionalities I want to develop.
 Users will be able to: